-- While day-ahead congestion fell slightly, the value of real-time congestion rose 4.3 percent to total roughly \$1.4 billion, amongst the highest in the U.S. - This small increase was comprised of: - \checkmark No change in congestion throughout the North; - ✓ 37 percent reduction in congestion on transfers between the North and South subregions; and - ✓ 22 percent increase in congestion in MISO South, partly due to high and uncoordinated transmission and generation outages. - Although total congestion was unchanged outside the South region, we are concerned that some of the congestion was not efficiently managed related to: - ✓ PJM taking dispatch control of MISO resources (affecting \$82 million). - ✓ Congestion affected by multiple simultaneous outages (\$224 million). - ✓ Potentially conservative transmission ratings (\$155 million). - $\checkmark\,$ Market-to-market coordination issues with PJM and SPP (\$238 million).
+- While day-ahead congestion fell slightly, the value of real-time congestion rose 4.3 percent to total roughly \$1.4 billion, amongst the highest in the U.S. - This small increase was comprised of: - ✓ No change in congestion throughout the North; - ✓ 37 percent reduction in congestion on transfers between the North and South subregions; and - ✓ 22 percent increase in congestion in MISO South, partly due to high and uncoordinated transmission and generation outages. - Although total congestion increased only slightly, we are concerned that some of the congestion was not efficiently managed related to: - ✓ PJM taking dispatch control of MISO resources (affecting \$82 million). - ✓ Congestion affected by multiple simultaneous outages (\$224 million). - ✓ Potentially conservative transmission ratings (\$155 million). - ✓ Market-to-market coordination issues with PJM and SPP (\$238 million).